github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-settings-on-your-profile/viewing-contributions-on-your-profile.md

   - Profiles
 shortTitle: View contributions
 ---
-{% ifversion fpt or ghes or ghec %}Your contribution graph shows activity from public repositories. {% endif %}You can choose to show activity from {% ifversion fpt or ghes or ghec %}both public and {% endif %}private repositories, with specific details of your activity in private repositories anonymized.
+{% ifversion fpt or ghes or ghec %}Your contribution graph and Achievements show activity from public repositories. {% endif %}You can choose to show activity from {% ifversion fpt or ghes or ghec %}both public and {% endif %}private repositories, with specific details of your activity in private repositories anonymized.
 For more information, see "[Publicizing or hiding your private contributions on your profile](/articles/publicizing-or-hiding-your-private-contributions-on-your-profile)."

 {% note %}